camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 ### Reports Submission Timelines

 * Individual section lab reports should be submitted every two to four weeks.
+    (depending on the complexity of the circuit topology)

 * All the required section lab reports for each chapter should be completed in a month or less. i.e. so that we are covering at least a chapter per month.